 Students often find the transition to graduate work a challenge.

 As a graduate and professional student, you are required to manage competing demands: challenging academics, hectic schedules, labs, and exams, as well as your personal and family life.
 Understandably, at times this can leave you feeling stressed, confused, or overwhelmed.
-To equip you to best meet these challenges, we developed Academic Coaching; a service designed to provide you with individual and personalized support during your time at UMB.
+To equip you to best meet these challenges, we developed Academic Coaching, a service designed to provide individual and personalized support during your time at UMB.

 What is Academic Coaching?

 Academic Coaching is a working partnership that focuses on the process of learning.
 Together with an academic coach, students examine their learning styles, habits of working, and current difficulties or barriers to success.
-Then together this team (coach and student) works to create and put in place more effective strategies.
+Then this team (coach and student) works to create and put in place more effective strategies.
 The aim is to heighten awareness of what it takes to achieve academic success and anchor this with new strategies, a supportive relationship, and personal accountability.

 How will Academic Coaches help me?

 Coaches are trained to listen, observe, and customize their approach to the student’s individual needs.
 They seek to elicit solutions and strategies from the student, and they believe the student is naturally creative, resourceful, and whole.
 The coach’s job is to provide support to enhance the skills, resources, and creativity that the student already possesses.